-All the patients in our study presented pulmonary metastases (2 unilateral, 15 bilateral, 5 other types of metastases).
-The types of pulmonary metastases: (unique 6%, micro-opacities 6%, multiple 7%, multiple + mediastinal adenopathies 6%, mediastinal adenopathies + pleuresy 6%) do not influence survival (p=0.08 >0.05).
-The micro and macro opacities do not influence survival (p=0.171>>0.05).
-The unilateral, respectively bilateral pulmonary metastases: statistically from out batch (2 patients could benefit from metastasistectomy) the types of pulmonary metastases (unique 12% or multiple 88%) do not influence survival: (p=0.149 >>0.05).
+All the patients in our study presented pulmonary metastases (2 unilateral, 15 bilateral, 5 The types other types of metastases). pulmonary metastases: (unique 6%, microopacities 6%, multiple 7%, multiple + mediastinal adenopathies 6%, mediastinal adenopathies + pleuresy 6%) do not influence survival (p=0.08 >0.05).
+The micro and macro opacities do not influence survival (p= 0.171 >> 0.05). unilateral, respectively bilateral pulmonary metastases: statistically from out batch (2 patients could benefit from metastasistectomy) the types of pulmonary metastases (unique 12% or multiple 88%) do not influence survival: (p=0.149 >> 0.05).